Thousands of private Russian fighters in Syria under 'Wagner' force, investigations claim

 In October, the Islamic State group released video of two Russian captives it said had been fighting in Syria, and one of them identified himself as Roman Zabolotny and said the other was Grigory Tsurkanu.

-The Defense Ministry denied they were Russian servicemen and media reports said they were working for Wagner.
+The Defence Ministry denied they were Russian servicemen and media reports said they were working for Wagner.
 Their fate at the hands of the extremists is unknown.

 LINKS TO THE VERY TOP